 3. Not Providing the Right Data

 One problem with older, cookie-cutter MESs that have outlived their shelf life is that they can be extremely rigid in their data collection and the way in which that information is used.
-If you are experiencing such limitations with your MES, it may be beneficial to look into an MES that allows for a more robust and customizable configuration based on your company’s particular needs.
+If you are experiencing such limitations with your MES, it may be beneficial to look into an Manufacturing Execution System that allows for a more robust and customizable configuration based on your company’s particular needs.

 If you are experiencing any of these warning signs, consider upgrading to a new MES.
 For more information about what to look for, subscribe to our blog!